Computer history - 2009

 Major computer events in 2009

-A person under the fake name of Satoshi Nakamoto introduces the Internet currency Bitcoin January 3, 2009.
+A person under the fake name of Satoshi Nakamoto introduced the Internet currency bitcoin on January 3, 2009.

 Other computer events in 2009

 In January 2009, the UK based site monster.co.uk announces that 4.5 million people's demographic information was obtained by hackers.

 Maksym Yastremski was sentenced to 30 years in a Turkish prison on January 8, 2009, for his involvement in computer hacking and selling stolen credit and debit cards.

 The Moonshot Factory began development on the Waymo project on January 17, 2009.